 The model in Figure 1 depicts the variables that were conceptualized in the study.
 The independent variable in the study is talent management, with employee retention as the dependent variable.
 In the study, talent management as a whole was used as a predictor or determinant of the measures of employee retention.
-From the model, it can be deduced that talent management is used to predict employee commitment; talent management is used to predict job satisfaction; talent management is used to predict employee retention of deposit money banks in Abeokuta Ogun State, Nigeria.
+From the model, it can be deduced that talent management is used to predict employee commitment; talent management is used to predict job satisfaction; talent management is used to predict employee engagement, and talent management is used to predict employee retention of deposit money banks in Abeokuta Ogun State, Nigeria.